The choices your teen makes today, affect them tomorrow.

 Teen addiction treatment addresses more than just alcohol

-Currently, there are qualified teen addiction treatment programs around the country that are successfully helping young people with drug addiction, eating addiction, gambling addiction and sex addiction.
+Currently, there are qualified teen addiction treatment programs around the country that are helping young people with drug addiction, eating addiction, gambling addiction, and sex addiction.

-Early intervention and treatment yields the best results
+Early intervention and treatment equals the best results

 Residential and outpatient addiction treatment both offer benefits

-One of the most important choices a family can make regarding addiction treatment is deciding between outpatient and residential care.
 Residential treatment programs provide a place for the teenager to live and focus solely on their recovery – away from the distractions in their home environment.
-Outpatient facilities meet for counseling and other programs during the day, and then allow the individual to return home in the evening.
-Both can be beneficial for your teen’s needs and the needs of your family.
+Outpatient facilities meet for counseling and other programs during the day.
+Both can be beneficial for your teen’s needs.

 Teen addiction treatment can take 45 days and usually 90 days or longer

-There are no “quick fixes” when it comes to teen addiction treatment.
-Most facilities tell their patients to plan on being in the program for at least 45 days and maybe 90 days or longer depending upon severity of the issue.
-Any program that promises an “instant” treatment is not serving their potential patients effectively.
+There are no quick fixes when it comes to teen rehab.
+Most facilities tell their patients to plan on being in the program for at least 45 days and maybe 90 days or longer.

-Academics should be a priority during teen rehab
+Academics can be a priority during teen rehab

 The family plays a key role in treatment

-In teen addiction treatment it is important to get the whole family involved in the process.
-Parents and siblings will come in for teen drug rehab counseling so they can improve communication with the recovering addict and learn how their actions can impact the health and well-being of their loved one.
+It is important to get the whole family involved in the process.
+Parents and siblings can learn how their actions can impact the health of their loved one.

-When the program is over, much of the work is just beginning
+When the program is over, the work is just beginning

-Completing an addiction treatment program is a significant accomplishment.
+Completing treatment is an accomplishment.
 But once the individual returns home, they must put everything they have learned into use.
 That is why aftercare programs such as follow-up counseling and support groups play such a vital role.
-Newport Academy offers teen addiction treatment from its luxury facility in Newport Beach, California.
-The caring staff of professionals at Newport Academy provides a unique holistic approach to treatment that enriches teenagers and their families in mind, body and soul.
+The caring staff of professionals at Newport Academy provides a holistic approach that enriches teenagers and their families in mind, body and soul.

 The Steps of Teen Addiction Treatment

 - Aftercare.
-After a teen has finished their initial intensive addiction treatment program, they should still take part in continuing therapy.
-This may be in the form of 12-step programs or continued individual or group therapy to address any new problems as they arise.
+After a teen has finished their treatment program, they take part in continuing therapy.

 Contact us today for support and guidance.
 We know how hard it can be to make that first call; we’ve been there.
 We are here to help, always.
 Counselors are standing by 24 hours a day to take your call.